Emirates wins battle to keep flights at Heathrow but agrees not to sell more tickets

-Emirates will continue flights from Heathrow but has agreed not to sell additional tickets until mid-August following delays and disruption at Europe's busiest airport.
+Emirates will continue to fly Heathrow but has agreed not to sell additional tickets until mid-August following delays and disruption at Europe's busiest airport.

 Heathrow has been marred by operational issues in recent weeks that have resulted in flight cancellations, lengthy check-in queues for passengers as well as problems with baggage handling.